 Putting A Picture On The Web Page

-The img stands for "image", src is an attribute, it tells the browser where to find the picture.
-The stuff in the quotation marks is the file name of the graphic which also includes the graphic's format extention (.jpg).
+src is an attribute, it tells the browser where to find the picture.
+The stuff in the quotation marks is the file name of the picture and includes its extention (.jpg).
 Replace filename.jpg with the file name of your picture and be sure it’s between the quotes.

-To keep things simple, for now store your pictures in the same place as your web pages, for example if you keep your HTML files in a folder called "my pages", put your pictures there too.
+To keep things simple, for now store your pictures in the same place you keep your web pages, so if you keep your webpages in a folder called "my pages", put your pictures there too.

 Every picture on a web page has its very own img tag: